jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 However, there's a lot remaining work to do.
 I still need to tackle free/static function calls, member access, member function calls, operators, dynamic allocations, complex type support, and automatic destructors for locals with the same guarantees C++ provides.
+On top of that, I need to make sure we can process C++ headers in a portable way.
 This will definitely keep me busy for the quarter!
 Stay tuned for my next update in a month.

+Lastly, shout out to [CppInterOp](https://github.com/compiler-research/CppInterOp) for shining light on how this sort of thing can be done and making it easier for me to do so.

 ## Would you like to help out?
 1. Join the community on [Slack](https://clojurians.slack.com/archives/C03SRH97FDK)